neptune-ai/docs/docs/logging-and-managing-experiment-results/index.rst

     Always use ``neptune.init('my_workspace/my_project')`` to set project that you will be logging into.
 Check |docs-neptune-init| for more details.

-Learn more about how you can interact with |docs-project| in your Python code.
+Learn more about |docs-project| to use in your Python code.

 .. _logging_experiment: